Losant/losant-docs/docs/dashboards/gps-heatmap.md

+---
+description: Learn about adding and configuring a GPS Heatmap on a Losant Dashboard.
+---

 # GPS Heatmap

 The GPS Heatmap Block shows the distribution of GPS datapoints across one or more devices.
 The heatmap can show historical information or the current position distribution for a set of devices.